PhenoApps/Field-Book/docs/source/brapi.rst

    The BrAPI field import process.

-In the Fields screen, press |add| icon in the top toolbar and choose BrAPI as your source.
-Then press the 'Load Fields' button
+To import a field using BrAPI, press |add| in the top toolbar, select BrAPI as the source, and press the 'Load Fields' button

 Field Book will import a list of possible fields (known as `studies` in the BrAPI standard) from the BrAPI Base URL set in the |brapi| :doc:`settings-brapi`.

-The possible fields can be filtered by program and trial using the menu options in the top toolbar.
+Available fields can be filtered by program and trial using the menu options in the top toolbar.
 The list can be filtered by ``Observation Level`` using the dropdown below the server URL.

-The 'Next' button advances the page if the fields list has been paginated.
+If the returned list of fields contains more than a single page, the 'Next' button will advance to the next page.
 Once a field has been selected, the field structure can be previewed by pressing the 'Preview Field' button

-Previewed fields are imported by pressing the 'Save' button.
-Only fields that have been imported via BrAPI can be exported to BrAPI servers.
+Previewed fields are imported by pressing the 'Save' button. **Only fields that have been imported via BrAPI can be exported to BrAPI servers.**

 Import traits
 -------------
-Depending on the BrAPI server, fields may have linked traits that are automatically imported with the field.

-However, additional traits can be imported via BrAPI by selecting import from the Traits menu, then selecting BrAPI.
+Depending on the BrAPI server, fields may have linked traits that are imported with the field.
+Additional traits can be imported via BrAPI by selecting import from the Traits menu, then selecting BrAPI.

 .. figure:: /_static/images/brapi/brapi_trait_import_joined.png
    :width: 80%